- Emergency Notifications

 Probably the most critical aspect of planning for emergencies is communication.
 The College will do everything possible to communicate to you before, during, and after emergencies.
 This would include providing detailed instructions to you about the emergencies and what you need to do to ensure your own safety.
 Emergency response communication mechanisms are in place to allow for broadcast voice mail and e-mail messages for faculty, students, and staff should an emergency rise to the level of needing to communicate to the KSC community.

 In an emergency, the College will speak with one voice.
-In general, all informational communications regarding emergencies to students, faculty, staff, the public, and the media will be made by College Relations.
-College Relations will work with emergency responders through a preset process to ensure that all information being reported is timely, factual, and informative.
+In general, all informational communications regarding emergencies to students, faculty, staff, the public, and the media will be made by Marketing and Communications.
+Marketing and Communications will work with emergency responders through a preset process to ensure that all information being reported is timely, factual, and informative.

 Immediate decisions and orders requiring communications, such as evacuations, will likely be made by emergency personnel on the scene.
-But even then, unless it is a life-threatening situation, they will rely on College Relations to forward that information to you through other means, such as text messaging and website postings.
+But even then, unless it is a life-threatening situation, they will rely on Marketing and Communications to forward that information to you through other means, such as text messaging and website postings.

 For faculty and staff, there is a place to indicate your office/work location (building) so messages can be sent out to individuals in specific buildings if necessary.